 - Helps in improving listening skills leading to mindfulness, empathy and a better grasp of the situation and people

 10 Ways for Teaching Soft Skills to Students

 #1 – Group Projects and Teamwork

-Having a group project is one of the best ways to introduce and cultivate many soft skills in the students.
-Group projects usually include interpersonal communication, discussions, problem-solving, goal setting and more.
+A group project is one of the best ways to introduce and cultivate many soft skills in students.
+Group projects usually include interpersonal communication, discussions, problem-solving, goal-setting and more.

 This can be done in a couple of easy steps:

 - Create your free account on AhaSlides

 - Choose a template of your choice from the wide range of options